imarri01/Transform_and_Analyze_with_SQL/cleaning_data.md

 7. **Handling Text Data:** Cleaning and preprocessing text data, including removing unnecessary characters.

-### Queries:
+## Queries:
-Due to time constraint and with me leaving this section as the last section I wrote up, not all these queries were executed to clean the data before answering the questions, only a few were executed but I find it useful to include some of the queries can be used to address the above; to be used in the future.
+Due to time constraint and with me leaving this section as the last section I wrote up, not all these queries were executed to clean the data before answering the questions, only a few were executed but I find it useful to include some of the queries can be used to address the above; to be used in the future. \
+Some of the other queries used for cleaning can be seen in the [QA.md](https://github.com/imarri01/lhl-proj-wk6-ramonkidd/blob/main/QA.md) section.

 ***Filling Missing values***